kvesteri/sqlalchemy-continuum/docs/index.rst

 Subquery
 ^^^^^^^^

 The 'subquery' strategy uses one column in each history table, namely 'transaction_id'.
-The name of this columns can be configured with configuration option `transaction_column_name`.
+The name of this column can be configured with configuration option `transaction_column_name`.

 After each inserted, updated and deleted entity Continuum creates new version in the history table and sets the 'transaction_id' column to point at the current transaction.

+With 'subquery' strategy the version traversal is slow.
+When accessing previous and next versions of given version object needs correlated subqueries.

 Pros: